Try not to let it hurt you and respond positively. Let people know that it’s offensive to comment on body attributions. And avoid comebacks.

 But somehow things are different when it comes to tall people – it’s okay in a way, and I don’t know why.
 Maybe people see it as a compliment.

 Wow, you are tall!

-One of the main reasons I started this blog is to help people who are not very confident and who don’t like being tall.
-I want to promote positivity and proudness of being a tall guy or girl.
+One of the main reasons I started this blog was to help people who are not very confident and who don’t like being tall.
+I want to promote positivity and the proudness of being a tall guy or girl.

 So when someone comes up to you at the next party or on the street and say that you are tall, then I really hope that you have the confidence and energy to accept these comments in the best way possible and move on from the irritation that this may cause.

-Withstand the countless rude comments on your height and try to save the comebacks for people who really deserve it.
-Say thank you or yes I am when people say that you are tall and give them a smile back.
+Withstand the countless rude comments on your height and try to save the comebacks for people who really deserve them.

 I would love to hear your comments on how positive you are able to remain when being commented on?